mwd1993/QuykHtml/README.md

 q.display.insert(p_element)
 q.render()

-# The render method can be used on the qhtml object itself or
+# The render method can be used on the qhtml object, qhtml.display object or
-# on any element created by .new(type), it will render the whole page
+# on any element created by .new(type), it will render the whole page regardless

 ```